TeamCOMPAS/COMPAS/online-docs/pages/User guide/Program options/program-options-list-defaults.rst

 Default = HURLEY_ADD

 **--luminosity-to-mass-threshold** |br|
-Treshold log_10(Luminosity/Mass) (in solar units) above which, if the option ``expel-convective-envelope-above-luminosity-threshold`` is set to TRUE, pulsations eject the convective envelope |br|
+Threshold log_10(Luminosity/Mass) (in solar units) above which, if the option ``expel-convective-envelope-above-luminosity-threshold`` is set to TRUE, pulsations eject the convective envelope |br|
 Default = 4.2

 .. _options-props-M: